himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 *Image of install window, adding in custom minecraft folder location*

-To install optifine which is a `jar` file, open a terminal, navigate to the download, and run it with java:
+To install the optifine `jar` file, open a terminal, navigate to the downloaded file, and run it with java:

 ```bash
 cd ~/Downloads